hailo-ai/Hailo-Application-Code-Examples/runtime/hailo-8/python/speech_recognition/README.md

-# Automatic Speech Recognition with OpenAI Whisper model
+# Automatic Speech Recognition with Whisper model

 This application performs a speech-to-text transcription using OpenAI's *Whisper-tiny* model on the Hailo-8/8L AI accelerator.